AmoghT23/510_Hardware_for_AI_ML/project/heilmeier.md

 ## Q1 — What are you trying to do?

-I am building a custom hardware chip that analyzes microscope images of blood cells to detect anemia.
+I am building a co-processor chiplet that analyzes microscope images of blood cells to detect anemia.
 Currently this requires either a trained specialist or a powerful computer.
 My chip performs the image pattern recognition step — specifically the 2D convolution operations inside a ResNet18 neural network — on a small, low-power